 The validation process is designed to ensure that every Leader is equipped with the tools to do the job that they have volunteered to do.
 If you already have those skills – either from a previous Scouting appointment or from your other experiences – then your Training Advisor will be able to tick off those modes (or Validate them).
 The Adult Personal File (which you should all have) sets out the validation criteria for the Training Adviser to use for every Module – you do not need to attend another course to fulfil those criteria if you already have the skills.
 Just get the Module validated.
 If you do not have an Adult Personal File – then ask your Local Training Manager for one (or look at it online).

-It follows therefore – that if you do not have the skills – we should teach them to you – so that you can deliver high quality Scouting to your respective sections.
+It follows, therefore – that if you do not have the skills – we should teach them to you – so that you can deliver high-quality Scouting to your respective sections.
 This is where the Training bit comes in.
-You can acquire these skills either directly from another Leader, by attending a Training Course, or even on-line. (see previous article about ‘Do I need to attend a course’).
+You can acquire these skills either directly from another Leader, by attending a Training Course, or even on-line. (see the previous article about ‘Do I need to attend a course’).